Skip to main content

 Breadth Vs Depth

-When it comes to selecting a Managed Services Provider for your business, you want to make sure your MSP can work with a variety of technologies.
-If your provider’s knowledge has a short breadth, you will be limited to the technologies your MSP knows.
+When selecting a Managed Services Provider (MSP) for your business, you want to make sure they can work with a variety of technologies.
+If the MSP’s knowledge has a short breadth, you will be limited to the technologies they know.
 So, you want a provider who can service a range of technologies.

-Just as—if not more—important is the depth of your MSP’s knowledge.
-You want to know that your provider not only knows a variety of technologies but knows them well.
+Just as—if not more—important is the depth of the MSP’s knowledge.
+Your provider should not only be well-versed in a variety of technologies but also know them inside and out.

-Finding a balance between breadth and depth in a potential Managed Services Provider might be harder than you think.
-Before we jump into the importance of balance between depth and breadth, let’s break down each one.
+Balancing depth and breadth in a potential Managed Services Provider might be harder than you think.
+Before we jump into weighing the importance of breadth vs. depth, let’s break down each one.

 What Is Breadth?